 - 2 courses (6 credits) each semester

-The Masters in Teaching ASL track is approved by the Colorado Department of Higher Education.
+The Teaching ASL M.A. program is approved by the Colorado Department of Higher Education.

-As a bilingual program, course content is delivered using different modes of communication (written English, ASL, and PSE) by Deaf and hearing instructors through different forms of media.
+As bilingual programs, course content is delivered using different modes of communication (written English, ASL, and PSE) by Deaf and hearing instructors through different forms of media.
 Therefore, you must be proficient in ASL (native or near-native user) prior to applying.